 NO UC STAFF OR FACULTY ARE ALLOWED IN THE VSPA PROGRAM

 Visiting researcher scholars are individuals who possess a Ph.D. or its equivalent*, and whose primary purpose for residence on the Berkeley campus is to conduct independent research**.
-The length of stay for a visiting researcher scholar is at least one month and, normally, not more than two years***.
+The length of stay for a visiting researcher scholar is at least one month and appointments are granted one year at a time, with a maximum cumulative appointment time of two years. ***.
 Visiting researcher scholar positions are not compensated.
 However, units may provide a stipend of up to $10,000 per year.
 Such stipends can be used to cover things such as living expenses, travel costs, and incidental research expenses, but not as a form of salary compensation.

 Visiting Researcher Scholars are granted a variety of privileges, including access to the University Library, access to certain campus parking facilities, and eligibility for membership in the campus sports recreational facility.
 For more information please visit the Visiting Researcher Scholar Benefits and Privileges page.

 Visiting Researcher Scholar status does not guarantee assignment of an office or workspace.
 These must be negotiated with the sponsoring department or research unit.